rubanaaz/100-Days-Coding-Challenge--JAVA/README.md

 📌Day 8: Identify the Largest of Three Numbers using If-Else Statements

 Problem Statement: Write a Java program to identify the largest of three numbers by employing if-else statements.

+📌Day 9: Compute Income Tax According to Income Brackets

+Problem Statement: Develop a Java program to compute income tax based on income brackets.

+📌Day 9: Determine if a Number is Even or Odd and Display the Outcome

+Problem Statement: Create a Java program to determine if a number is even or odd and display the outcome.